girip11/python_learning/python3_oop/9_10_design_patterns/structural/2_proxy_pattern.md

 ## Difference from other structural patterns

 > Adapter provides a different interface to its subject.
 Proxy provides the same interface.
 Decorator provides an enhanced interface.
+Decorator informs and empowers its client, Proxy restricts and disempowers its client.
+> Although decorators can have similar implementations as proxies, decorators have a different purpose.
+A decorator adds one or more responsibilities to an object, whereas a proxy controls access to an object. - [GOF]

 ## Example